sgoyal04/smart-planner/README.md

 1. **All Events**: Users will be able to view/edit all the events in the main(default) profile.
 2. **Drag/Drop Events**: Users will be able to drag/drop event from a set schedule to another schedule.
 3. **Share Profiles**: Users will be able to share and collaborate their profile(s) with another user.
+4. **Track Progress**: Users will be able to mark task/event as completed and will be counted toward progress for the profile and can view this data to better plan for the next time.
+5. **Transfer Events**: Transfer the remaining tasks of the day to another day.

 ## 🙏 Acknowledgments